 So the initial phase of developing your governance may involve creating a brand style guide and devising your content strategy.
 The sooner a business can do this the better – style guides and content strategies don’t need to be complicated.

 Next, you’ll need to examine the current process and workflow for content creation and consider how that might change as the business grows.
+Your content governance procedures will need to grow with it.
 Questions to ask:

 - How is content planned?